WeblateOrg/weblate/docs/admin/deployments.rst

     .. note::

-        This does not make the Weblate container accept HTTPS connections, you need to use a standalone reverse HTTPS proxy, see :ref:`docker-ssl` for example.
+        This does not make the Weblate container accept HTTPS connections, you need to configure that as well, see :ref:`docker-ssl` for examples.

     **Example:**